 At Pro Electrical, our team of electrical engineers are able to check property's, electric installations and provide landlord certificates to prove these inspections have taken place at the property by a qualified individual.

 There are two types of electrical certificates we are able to provide to landlords in Surrey, East and West Sussex, these are as follows;

-• Electrical Installation Condition Report is a full electrical inspection that should be carried out at least every five years or when the occupancy of the property changes.
+• Electrical Installation Condition Report is a full electrical inspection that should be carried out every five years or when the occupancy of the property changes.
 The inspection will check the state of the wiring throughout the property and ensure the electrical installation is still safe.

-Are you a Landlord without an up to date Electrical Installation Condition Report or PAT Test certificate?
+Are you a Landlord without an up-to-date Electrical Installation Condition Report or PAT Test certificate?
 Why not call us now to get your electrical certificates in order?